 Each company’s needs are unique; subsequently, each company’s cloud ERP costs are going to vary because cloud-based systems are based upon actual usage of resources.
 In fact, this “pay for actual usage” concept is perhaps the most significant key difference that sets cloud platforms apart; it has placed this technology within the grasp of small businesses.

 Cloud Platform Costs – With cloud ERP, companies do not need to worry about the exorbitant costs of establishing and maintaining an on-premises data center (which is required for traditional ERP.)
 There is no spacious, modern data center.
-No hardware in need of maintenance and periodic replacement.
-No IT staff to oversee and maintain the data center.
+No hardware is in need of maintenance and periodic replacement.
+No, IT staff to oversee and maintain the data center.
 And there is no worry about being tasked with handling each and every problem that crops up.

 Additionally, with a traditional data center, it is standard practice to maintain far more server space and computing power than what is actually needed at any given point in time.
 Companies are paying to acquire and maintain resources that may never be utilized.
 That is not ideal.